Danielle Haim

-Danielle Sari Haim (born February 16, 1989) is an American musician.
+Danielle Sari Haim (/ˈhaɪ.ɪm/ HY-im; born February 16, 1989) is an American musician.
 She is the lead guitarist and vocalist of the pop rock band Haim, which also consists of her two sisters, Este Haim and Alana Haim.
 Danielle also serves as the group's drummer in the studio; the drummer for live performances varies between Danielle and a separate drummer.

 Early life

 Danielle Sari Haim was born and raised in the San Fernando Valley, California to a Jewish family.
 Her father is Israeli-born former professional soccer player Mordechai ("Moti") and her mother, Donna Rose, is a former elementary school art teacher from Philadelphia, Pennsylvania.
 Both of her parents have musical backgrounds; Moti played drums, while Donna won a contest on The Gong Show in the 1970s singing a Bonnie Raitt song.
 Danielle's paternal grandmother was originally from Bulgaria.

 While Danielle showed an aptitude for the guitar at a young age, Moti made the decision that Este would be more suited to the bass, buying her a second hand Fender for $50.